stylemistake/runner/README.md

 [23:43:37.757] Finished 'bar' (0)
 ```

-You can define a default task:
+You can define a default task.
+It will run if no arguments were provided to
+the script:

 ```bash
 task_default() {